 Very high lead levels can cause convulsions, coma, and death.

-- those who live with someone who is exposed to lead on the job or whose hobby include lead
+- Those who live with someone who is exposed to lead on the job or whose hobby includes lead

-- those who live near a lead smelting operation, battery recycling plant or other industry which releases lead into the air.
+- Those who live near a lead smelting operation, battery recycling plant or other industry that releases lead into the air.

 - Be alert for chipping and flaking paint